matthew-scherf/Only-One/README.md

 ## The Bottom Line

 We formalized this ancient teaching in modern logic and a machine verified it's coherent.
 The question now is not "Does this work logically?"
 (Yes, verified.)
 The question is: "Is it true in your direct experience?"
 Only you can answer that.

 ---

-∃!u [Y(u) ∧ A(u)]

-*There is exactly one You, and You are the Absolute.*

-Verified.
-Permanent.
-True.

----